freylax/purescript-native-build/README.md

 		(Main.main) but should be able to get sets of module names for multiple entry points.
 		After this one would be able to partion these into shared libs and plugins etc efficently.

+We have implemented this for GNU Make and CMake.

 # How to build?

 ```bash